MohammedAllaa/String_Library/README.md

 This repository contains my custom implementations of standard C library string and memory manipulation functions.
 These functions are fundamental tools for working with text and memory in low-level programming, and by recreating them, I aim to deepen my understanding of how these core functions operate under the hood.

 # Implemented Functions
-You can found it here https://www.tutorialspoint.com/c_standard_library/string_h.htm
+You can find it here https://www.tutorialspoint.com/c_standard_library/string_h.htm

 # Purpose
 1- To better understand low-level operations and memory management.